A new high-density data center in Stockholm is set to boost Sweden's ‘clean green' image even further by reusing waste heat to warm homes.

-How it works is the excess heat from the data centre is captured, recovered and reused to heat the buildings in Stockholm via by Fortum Värme’s district heating network which connects more than 10,000 buildings and represents an aggregated heating demand of 12 TWh per year.
+How it works is the excess heat from the data center is captured, recovered and reused to heat the buildings in Stockholm via by Fortum Värme's district heating network which connects more than 10,000 buildings and represents an aggregated heating demand of 12 TWh per year.

 The server blades and racks are specifically tailored for heat recovery with rack densities reaching up to 100 kW per 19” rack and will be provided by Borderlight's sister company, GoGreenHost.

 The recovered heat energy is fed directly from the data center to the district heating network at the required temperature, where Fortum Värme then purchases this recovered heat from GoGreenHost.

 According to Borderlight, the cooperation between the three companies is a strong validation of Stockholm Data Parks' mission is to attract and promote an industry where no heat is wasted.